 Along with the Newborn Metabolic Screening Program and Children 1st, the EHDI Program maintains and supports a comprehensive, coordinated, statewide screening and referral system.
 EHDI includes screening for hearing loss in the birthing hospital; referral of those who do not pass the hospital screening for rescreening; for newborns who do not pass the rescreening referral for diagnostic audiological evaluation; and, linkage to appropriate intervention for those babies diagnosed with hearing loss.
-Technical assistance and training about implementing and maintaining a quality newborn hearing screening program is provided to hospitals, primary care physicians, audiologists, early interventionists, and public health staff.
+Technical assistance and training about implementing and maintaining a quality newborn hearing screening program are provided to hospitals, primary care physicians, audiologists, early interventionists, and public health staff.

 Why is the program important?

 More than half of babies born with hearing problems are otherwise healthy and have no family history of hearing loss.
-If your baby has a hearing loss, you can still help your baby develop language skills.
+If your baby has hearing loss, you can still help your baby develop language skills.
 The sooner you act, the better the outcome.
 Screening for hearing loss as early as possible is important to your baby because:

-- Early screening allows for early treatment, if hearing loss is detected
+- Early screening allows for early treatment if hearing loss is detected

 - Early treatment can provide earlier sound stimulation for your baby's brain